 The language activities are an important area as they enable the child to learn the phonetic sound for each letter.
 When they are confident with these sounds they then begin to read starting with small phonetic words.
 As each level is mastered more rules are introduced to enable the child to read.

-In 2-3 year classroom spoken language is developed through stories, singing, conversations with the children and adult role modeling.
+In our 18 months – 3 years classroom, spoken language is developed through stories, singing, conversations with the children and adult role modeling.

 Language Curriculum Outline